BridgeSenseDev/Dank-Memer-Grinder/README.md

 </div>

-> 🚨 USE AT YOUR OWN RISK: This is a self-bot.
-Such bots are against Discord's and Dank Memer's rules and TOS.
-By using this software you acknowledge that we take no responsibility whatsoever for any action taken against your account, whether by Discord or Dank Memer.
+> 🚨 WARNING: USE AT YOUR OWN RISK.
+This is a self-bot and is in violation of Discord's and Dank Memer's rules and TOS.
+By using this software, you acknowledge that we take no responsibility for any action taken against your account, whether by Discord or Dank Memer.
 >
-> Despite this, there is no chance of detection by either Discord or Dank Memer provided that you take appropriate measures to ensure this.
-This includes but is not limited to running the bot only in private channels, not being open about the fact that you use it and not running so much as to raise suspicion.
+>Possible actions that could be taken against your account include but are not limited to suspension or termination.
+>
+> It is crucial that you take appropriate measures to avoid detection.
+These measures include:
+> <ol>
+>  <li>Running the bot only in private channels.</li>
+>  <li>Not being open about the fact that you use it.</li>
+>  <li>Avoiding running the bot excessively to prevent raising suspicion.</li>
+> </ol>
+> Remember, using this bot comes with significant risks, and you must take appropriate measures to protect your account from any consequences.

 ## Features

--   [x] Easy to use GUI for configuration and logs
+-   [x] User-friendly GUI for easy configuration and log management
--   [x] Support for running unlimited accounts at once
+-   [x] Supports running unlimited accounts simultaneously
--   [x] Automatic updater
+-   [x] Automatically updates to the latest version
--   [x] Automation of most currency commands and minigames (e.g. all work minigames, pets care, moleman, dragons, kraken, legendary fish)
+-   [x] Automates currency commands and minigames, such as work, pets care, moleman, dragons, kraken, and legendary fish
 -   [x] Automatically selects and streams the daily trending game
--   [x] Answers all trivia questions with a configurable chance in order to avoid suspiscion
+-   [x] Randomizes answers to trivia questions to avoid suspicion
--   [x] Automatically searches the best places to avoid death
+-   [x] Finds safe locations to avoid danger automatically
--   [x] Automatically buy fishing poles, hunting rifles, shovels or pizza's
+-   [x] Automatically purchases fishing poles, hunting rifles, shovels, and pizzas
--   [x] Automatically buys lifesavers when under a configurable amount
+-   [x] Buys lifesavers when the user falls below a configurable amount
--   [x] Appear offline in discord status
+-   [x] Appears offline in Discord status
--   [x] Auto read alerts
+-   [x] Automatically reads alerts
--   [x] Uses very little system resources
+-   [x] Uses minimal system resources.

 <div align="center">
   <img src=".github/assets/img/settings.png" width="400">